ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 ---

-# [fit] don't make your
+# [fit] cache rules
-# [fit] poor database
+# [fit] everything
-# [fit] do things it's bad at
+# [fit] around me

-^ Binary blobs don't belong in dbs that need to base64 encode them.
+^ Put it behind a CDN.
+Data not changing?
+CACHE IT.
+(Changed the npm application so more of the data is immutable, e.g., you can't change a version once you've published it.
+We can cache even more!)
+CDN benefits.

 ---

 # [fit] step 2: tarballs
 # [fit] get them out of couchdb

-^ Out of couchdb & into Joyent's Manta, an object store backed by postgres with a nice API.
-They're now sitting on a filesystem served by nginx.
-1 aws instance is more than capable of handling what load gets through from Fastly, but we have several for region redundancy.
-Node does the work of pulling tarballs out.
+^ Application changes begin.

+---

+# [fit] tarballs are huge!
+# [fit] couch runs faster without them
+# [fit] base64 decoding is work.

+^ Binary blobs don't belong in dbs that need to base64 encode them.

 ----